naxxxxxxx/VueElectronNeteaseMusic/README.md

 # VueElectronNeteaseMusic

-> An Simulated NeteaseCloudMusic Project within Vue and Electron.
+> A Simulated NeteaseCloudMusic Project Within Vue and Electron.
+> Now this project is not finished,and i will keep updating.

 #### Build Setup